YehiaMedhat000/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back: changes directory to the previous one

 11-lists: lists files in the current working directory and the parent directory and the /boot directory in the long format with all hidden files

+12-file_type: prints the type of the file `iamafile` in the /tmp dir